 I often have a strong sense of place in my stories.
 I like to go to a place that I want to write about – it gives me the atmosphere, the ambience for writing the story, and the Kapunda mine did that for me.
 I was walking around it one day and I realised the story I was thinking about was right here in the mine.
 A boy could come across the creek into the mine and find a strange land where his friend Jenice is alive after all.

 Although children will read this story as the fantasy it is meant to be, in one way, Across the Creek is a story exploring death.
 What are fairy stories anyway except ways of explaining the unexplainable to ordinary people?
 The story of 'The Pied Piper', I believe, is an attempt to deal with the pain of people losing their children to the plague.
 Sleeping Beauty wakes up, so does Snow White; Jenice Trengove is found alive.
-Across the Creek gives some alternatives – is there more than we can see?
+Across the Creek gives us alternatives – is there more than we can see?